 The written permission of the parent(s) shall be required prior to the administration of the nonprescription topical medication and [a medication administration record] shall be [written in ink and] kept on file at the facility for each child administered a nonprescription topical medication.
-The medication shall be administered only in accordance with the written permission of the narent(s) [The medication administration record and the parent(s) permission shall be come part of parent(s).[The medication administration record and the parent(s) permission shall become part of the child's health record when the course of medication has ended.]
+The medication shall be administered only in accordance with the written permission of the parent(s).[The medication administration record and the parent(s) permission shall become part of the child's health record when the course of medication has ended.]
 The parent(s) shall be immediately notified of any medication [administration errors immediately] error, and in writing not more than seventy two hours after the medication error occurred, and [the] such medication error shall be documented in the child's record.
 [The following information shall be included on a form as part of the medication administration record:]